octospacc/sitoctt/en/blog/2022-07-17-Come-la-nostra-Impronta-Digitale-Sociale-ci-Frega.md

 ## The investigations begin

 I decide to let her friend know this immediately before she, curiously, says she thought the same thing.
-The stakes this time are really too high to pretend nothing is happening, so we start via chat to collect elements, of any kind, that could coincide between _Censored_ and _Deadname_, cross-referencing everything we can obtain about the person, and the little that we have more left.
+The stakes this time are really too high to pretend nothing is happening, so we start via chat to collect elements, of any kind, that may coincide between _Censored_ and _Deadname_, cross-referencing everything we can obtain about the person, and the little that we have more left.

 We start with interests, which all seem to match, even the strangest ones.
 Even the taste in niche memes seems the same.
 Even some personal and social details - such as about his family, his cultural status, or the area in which he lives - are consistent with _Deadname_'s past (even if only my investigation partner remembered these details, I didn't).